Dirk Gently's Holistic Detective Agency by Douglas Adams

 arbiters of literary reputations.
 His dialogue sparkles.

-even when he draws on a genre formula, he adds a few
+And even when he draws on a genre formula, he

-new twists that raise it above the conventional.
+adds a few new twists that raise it above the

 But don’t take that on trust.
 Pull out your deerstalker,

-investigating.
-For the time being, Dirk Gently’s Holistic
+of investigating.
+For the time being, Dirk Gently’s

-Detective Agency is likely still sitting in the science fiction
+Holistic Detective Agency is likely still sitting in the

 New Angles on an Old Genre